fnv234/61040-backend/design/concepts/PlaceDirectory/PlaceDirectory_design_changes.md

 ## Overview
 This document outlines the changes made to the PlaceDirectory concept during implementation and testing.

 ## Major Changes
-Added edit_place, delete_place, and filter_places.
+Added edit_place, delete_place, and filter_places to the PlaceDirectory concept, as suggested in assignment 2 feedback.
 Next, I go into detail about other changes:

 ### 1. Database Integration
 **Original Design**: In-memory data structures